 I tested this idea by comparing moisture loss of pan -fried ground beef patties made from Hay Creek dry aged beef and Australian (AU) grass fed organic ground beef referred to in another post.
 The AU ground beef is distributed unfrozen with a moisture diaper so is almost certainly NOT dry aged.
 Both samples were frozen once and thawed fully prior to pan frying under identical conditions to a medium rare done-ness (just past spatula press “squish” point).
 The AU burger had a ring of “pan boogers” around it while cooking where excess juices were evaporating off and lost an incredible 19.3 % of it’s raw weight.
 It shrunk in diameter quite noticeably and had a somewhat dry, chewy eating texture.
 The Hay Creek burger fried w/o forming “pan boogers”, very little diameter shrinkage and only 9.0 % moisture loss.
 Much more tender and moist upon eating .
 Way juicier than any of the much-overrated Juicy Lucy contenders in town.

-Remember that “dry meat” (dry aged) is “moister” than “wet meat” (fresh or wet aged) every time you discard the costly tray bib from a package of grocery store beef.
+Remember that “dry meat” (dry aged) is “moister” than “wet meat” (fresh or wet aged) every time you discard the costly tray bib/diaper thing saturated with excess moisture from a package of grocery store beef.